A Resource for North Carolina Homeowners’ Associations to Facilitate Solar Projects

 - Photographs or manufacturer literature for all proposed system components including specifications, color, materials, etc.

 Following submission of these materials, the ARC will either approve, request additional materials, recommend changes, or deny the system design and location as proposed or, if feasible, determine an alternate location for the system.
-If the ARC fails to render a decision on the proposed system design and location within thirty (30) days after the submissions of all required application materials, approval with be automatically granted.
+If the ARC fails to render a decision on the proposed system design and location within thirty (30) days after the submissions of all required application materials, approval will be automatically granted.

 SYSTEM DESIGN AND PLACEMENT REQUIREMENTS